albertllousas/functional-domain-driven-design/README.md

 > Then, shall we wrap everything that goes wrong?

-Well, pure functional code does it, but here we are mixing paradigms, so here my personal strategy to handle errors, and again close to the domain:
+Well, pure functional code does it, but here we are mixing paradigms, so here my personal strategy to handle errors, and again, close to the domain:
 - Domain errors: Any error meaningful from the domain perspective, wrap it in a monad.
 - Crashes: Are you going to recover or do anything with an exceptional crash?
 Let it crash then and deal with them at the boundaries of your app.